influxdata/go-syslog/README.md

 Things we do not support:

 - trailers other than `LF` or `NUL`
-- trailer which length is greater than 1 byte
+- trailers which length is greater than 1 byte
 - trailer change on a frame-by-frame basis

 ## Performances